outmoded/hapijs.com/lib/tutorials/en_US/getting-started.md

 ```

 The `server.register()` command above adds the [inert](https://github.com/hapijs/inert) plugin to your Hapi application.
-If something goes wrong, we want to know, so we've added a `try catch` that will receive any errors.
-It is recommended to always add a catch when working with promises to prevent errors from being swallowed.

 The `server.route`() command registers the `/hello` route, which tells your server to accept GET requests to `/hello` and reply with the contents of the `hello.html` file.
+We've put the route registration after registering the `inert` plugin.
+It is generally wise to run code that depends on a plugin after the plugin is registered so that you can be absolutely sure that the plugin exists when your code runs.

 Start up your server with `npm start` and go to [`http://localhost:3000/hello`](http://localhost:3000/hello) in your browser.
 Oh no!
 We're getting an error because we never created a `hello.html` file.
 You need to create the missing file to get rid of this error.